galois1915/IBM-Machine-Learning/MachineLearning-Capstone/MachineLearning-Capstone.md

 1. Tokenization: Tokenization involves breaking down text into smaller units, typically words or phrases known as tokens, to facilitate subsequent analysis.
 This helps standardize the text data and facilitates subsequent processing steps.
 2. Stopword Removal: Stopwords are common words like the, and, is, and so on, that occur frequently in text but typically do not convey significant meaning.
 Removing stopwords can help reduce noise and improve the quality of analysis results.
 3. Stemming and Lemmatization: Stemming and lemmatization are techniques used to normalize words by reducing them to their base or root forms.
 This helps in collapsing variations of words to a common form, thereby reducing vocabulary size and improving analysis accuracy.
-4. Word Frequency Analysis: Word frequency analysis comprises the process of counting the occurrences of individual words within a document or corpus.
+4. Word Frequency Analysis: Word frequency analysis comprises the process of counting the occurrences of individual words within a document or **corpus**.
 5. Sentiment Analysis: Sentiment analysis is used to determine the sentiment expressed in text, such as positive, negative, or neutral.
 This technique is widely used for tasks like brand monitoring, customer feedback analysis, and social media sentiment analysis.
 6. Named Entity Recognition (NER): NER is the process of identifying and categorizing named entities such as people, organizations, locations, dates, etc., mentioned in text.
 This technique is valuable for tasks like information retrieval, data extraction, and entity linking.
 7. Topic Modeling: Topic modeling is a statistical technique used to identify latent topics or themes within a collection of documents.
 It helps in organizing and summarizing large volumes of text data and can be used for tasks like content recommendation, trend analysis, and document clustering.